 You can be a blessing to others by giving to others, and this giving can take many different forms.
-You can give material things such as money or food.
-You can give emotionally through greeting people with a smile, showing kindness, being supportive, and being non-judgmental.
+You can give material things such as money or food130.
+You can give emotionally through greeting people with a smile131, showing kindness, being supportive, and being non-judgmental.
 And you can give intellectually through discussion and by sharing your thoughts and ideas.
-Some types of giving must be done in person, but other types are best done anonymously so as not to embarrass the other person by highlighting that they have fallen into such a state of need.
+Some types of giving must be done in person, but other types are best done anonymously132 so as not to embarrass the other person by highlighting that they have fallen into such a state of need.
 You can also give to another spiritually by briefly holding an image of that person in your mind's eye and seeing them surrounded by love and light.
 However, if you do this, then never try to say to the other person that they should do this or that or that they should use the light in this way or that way.
 That is their choice and not yours, and that is why your attention should linger on the other only briefly - so that you do not overwhelm the other and inadvertently interfere with their freedom to make their own choices.
-As it says in the Book of Instruction, both the blessing and the curse are placed before us, and even though we are advised to choose blessing and life, we are still given the freedom to make our own choice.
+As it says in the Book of Instruction133, both the blessing and the curse are placed before us, and even though we are advised to choose blessing and life, we are still given the freedom to make our own choice.
 Thus, give this freedom of choice to others, too.
-Also, if you are righteous, then pray for the
+Also, if you are righteous, then pray for the whole world134.
+Pray and visualize the whole world filled with light, and in this way you can be a light unto the nations135.
+Thus spake Christopher.

-Deuteronomy 24:21
+130 Deuteronomy 24:21

-Pirkei Avot 1:15
+131 Pirkei Avot 1:15

-B. Babba Bathra 9b
+132 B. Babba Bathra 9b

-Deuteronomy 30:19
+133 Deuteronomy 30:19